-Founder and former CEO/Chief Creative Officer of RecordSetter.com, a modern day competitor to Guinness World Records.
-Our site hosts 65,000+ user-generated videos that have generated 250+ million views.
-We've set world records at two Super Bowls, E3 and United Nations Headquarters, and been featured on Shark Tank, CNN, CBS Sunday Morning and Late Night With Jimmy Fallon.
+He’s founder and former CEO/Chief Creative Officer of RecordSetter, a modern day competitor to Guinness World Records.
+The company’s library includes 65,000+ user-generated videos, which have collectively generated 250+ million views.
+RecordSetter World Records have been set at two Super Bowls, E3 and the US Open Tennis Championships, and been featured on Shark Tank, CNN and Late Night With Jimmy Fallon.

-As an advocate for reduced screen time, I co-created The National Day of Unplugging, an annual tech-free holiday now observed by thousands worldwide.
-The project has been covered by CNN, The New York Times and The Wall Street Journal.
+As an advocate for reduced screen time, Dan co-created The National Day of Unplugging, an annual tech-free holiday now observed by thousands worldwide.
+The project, launched in 2009, has been covered by CNN, The New York Times and The Wall Street Journal.

-I’ve taught advertising classes at Miami Ad School, and given feature lectures at Google, TEDx, NEXT Conference (Berlin) and the Parsons School of Design.
-I’m an official advisor to Working Not Working, and a mentor and guide to many young professionals.
+Dan has taught advertising classes at Miami Ad School, and given feature lectures at Google, TEDx, NEXT Conference (Berlin) and the Parsons School of Design.
+He’s an advisor to several startups including Working Not Working, and a mentor and guide to many young professionals.

-I interned at Late Night With Conan O'Brien in 1995, spending time as Conan's assistant and appearing in multiple comedy sketches.
-I also had a small role in Eyes Wide Shut, receiving credit as "Rowdy College Kid #1.”
+In 2005, Dan interned at Late Night With Conan O'Brien, appearing in multiple comedy sketches and spending time as Conan's assistant.
+He also had a speaking role in Eyes Wide Shut, receiving credit as "Rowdy College Kid #1.”

 Dan is currently developing new projects, and freelancing as a creative director/copywriter.
 Working on something magical?
 Reach out and say hello.